LeapAppServices/LAS-Sample-Auth-Android/README.md

 # LAS-Sample-Auth-Android

-## 简介
+## Overview

-Auth 是 LAS SDK 的一个 Sample，该项目依赖于 LAS 的基础模块。通过该应用你可以学习和了解基于 LAS SDK 的第三方登录并保存相关的用户信息以及如何使用使用 LAS SDK 连接第三方的 SDK，并使用第三方 SDK 的各种功能。
+Auth is a sample of LAS SDK, and it relies on the basic module of LAS.
+This app shows the third-party login based on LAS SDK, how to save relative user info  and connect to third-party SDK with LAS SDK.

-## 效果
+## Effect

 ![capture](capture/auth01.png)